5 Underrated Destinations in Europe

-Europe is full of undeniably beautiful destinations adorned by tourists all over the world.
+Europe is full of undeniably beautiful destinations and rich history and adored by tourists all over the world.
 Of course destinations like Barcelona and Paris are incredible and essential to any travel bucket list.
 However, Europe has so much more to offer beyond its most famous destinations.
-Slightly off the beaten track will allow you to experience sensational places with fewer crowds.
-Here is our guide to some incredible underrated destinations in Europe.
+Slightly off the beaten track will allow you to experience sensational destinations and beautiful places with fewer crowds.
+Here is our guide to some incredible underrated European cities.

 Tips for travelling in Europe

-- don’t be afraid of driving on the “wrong side” of the road – only the British and Irish do that
+• don’t be afraid of driving on the “wrong side” of the road – only the British and Northern Irish do that

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 You can read my privacy policy here.